klees/ILIAS/docs/documentation/input-processing.md

 malformed input is of interest when designing an API to secure input.
 It must be possible for the consumers of the API to give detailed feedback to human users, as well as discarding and hiding that feedback completely when the nature of the interface to the system makes this appropriate.
-To be able to detect tempering we suggest to address the logging of failed input attempts in the future.
-As this paper tries to lay the ground for securing the input processing (and not the detection of attempts to temper with the system), the logging-topic is considered to be out of scope for the rest of the paper.
+To be able to detect tampering we suggest to address the logging of failed input attempts in the future.
+As this paper tries to lay the ground for securing the input processing (and not the detection of attempts to tamper with the system), the logging-topic is considered to be out of scope for the rest of the paper.